Anyone Art --Present and explain art projects with one step directions. ...

 Other considerations-Mildly impaired students are capable of doing uncomplicated tasks and enjoy the recognition that doing well brings.
 Enlist impaired students in sorting and matching jobs in the room.
 Organizing picture files by category, sorting crayons, paints, etc., would be beneficial to students and to you.
 Students can also run filmstrip projectors, record players, and be class messengers if they know the building.

-Furniture-Seating arrangements can be extremely important.
+SOCIALLY AND EMOTIONALLY DISTURBED Furniture-Seating arrangements can be extremely important.
 Students should be seated so that they are able to work cooperatively as a group.
 However, take care not to seat students together who agitate each other.
 When a student's

 actions are inappropriate for group work, set a place aside for the student away from the group.
 The student may be asked to go to the "time-out" space for a specified amount of time.
 This should be a separate desk reserved for this reason only, primarily to give the student a chance to calm down.
 Providing a special area away from the group can have other purposes.
 Occasionally a student will be granted time to work independently if he or she has finished an art project, or if the student has a legitimate reason to want to work alone.
 Again, a table can be put aside for the "quiet" work or independent activities.